 In addition to the norm-based exclusion, the fund company has developed an internal analysis tool to assess good governance practices in the investee companies with regard to issues related to the companies' governance, such as employee relations, remuneration, executive and management structures, and compliance with tax legislation.
-In cases where deficiencies are identified, the outcome of the analysis may result in the fund company addressing these deficiencies through dialogue and active asset stewardship.
+In cases where deficiencies are identified, the assets.